 Often non-offending parents of children who have been sexually abused have been horrified when informed of what was happening.
 Parents may have feelings of guilt, anger and confusion for not realising their child was being abused.
 The fear induced by the perpetrator ensured that secrecy was maintained within the family.

 Some men who were abused outside the family also commented on an unhappy family life, with distrust and distancing between family members preventing them from discussing the abuse or getting the support they needed after being abused.

 Recovery was easier with a supportive family.
 With greater education about sexual abuse, boys are more able to talk to their families about this issue.

-A supportive family was important to one survivor who was abused by a stranger.
+A supportive family was very important to one participant who was abused by a stranger.

 I remember the day of my 21st birthday, I said to my girlfriend I am going to get up there and tell my mother and brothers and sisters how much I love them, how much they have done for me and I just could never have made it without them.
 I think it was only (with) the support of my family that I went the right way, every time I walk into my house I have a great feeling of love from all my family towards me and me towards them.